microsoft/recorder/README.md

 3. Version history
 --------------------------------------------------------------------------------
+* Version 1.1.0.3: Updated to use latest Lumia SensorCore SDK 1.1 Preview
 * Version 1.0.0.1: Some bug fixes made in this release.
 * Version 1.0: The first release.